Mikerock123/Beat_the_dealer-series/README.md

 # Beat_the_dealer-series

-This little fun project was originally created for my buddy Jason Yi, after I learned he once lost a lot lot of money (6 digits if I'm not mistaken?) once in a casino by playing Balck Jack against the daeler, and I personally like this guy since he's got an interesting temper and he's leaving China to US very soon.
+This little fun project was originally created for my buddy Jason Yi, after I learned he once lost a lot lot of money (6 digits if I'm not mistaken?) once in a casino in states by playing Balck Jack against the daeler, and I personally like this guy since he's got an interesting temper and he's leaving China to US very soon.

 However, the reason I'm sharing this project is not only just for fun, also I'd like to encourage whoever wants to accomplish anyting